A magazine story opened eyes to Hiroshima's horror. White House allies plotted to shut them again.

 And so much for the Hersey article.

-The Harper’s article detailed how the decision was made by Truman only after the official advisory interim committee had recommended that the weapon be used as soon as possible and without specific warning against a “dual” target—some sort of military installation surrounded by enough houses (“enough” meaning many thousands) to show off its pure and deadly power.
+The Harper’s article detailed how the decision was made by Truman only after the official advisory Interim Committee had recommended that the weapon be used as soon as possible and without specific warning against a “dual” target—some sort of military installation surrounded by enough houses (“enough” meaning many thousands) to show off its pure and deadly power.
 A demonstration shot was judged “impractical” and risky; it might be a “dud,” making the US position worse.
 Japan’s surrender terms were always “vague” so Truman really had no choice.
 Stimson stated repeatedly that the bomb and the bomb alone had ended the war.

 He did not mention even once Russia’s critical entry into the war against Japan on August 8, nor whether US concerns about the Soviet threat in the postwar years played any role in the decision to use the bomb.
 He downplayed attempts to end the war by modifying surrender terms to allow Japan to keep its emperor (which Stimson for a time had supported and later admitted in his memoirs might have ended the war sooner).
 Nor did he disclose that a leading argument for using the bomb expressed by many insiders, from Conant to Groves, was that it was “the only way to awaken the world to the necessity of abolishing war altogether.”
 It was Stimson himself who had stated that view, although not in his article.